-The San Diego Continuing Education Culinary Arts program is a six module (course), 600-hour vocational program.
-Each culinary module is approximately 100 hours.
+The Culinary Arts program is a six module (course) vocational program.
 Students attend class 25 hours per week.
 A certification of completion is awarded for successfully completing each module.
 A Culinary Arts Program certificate is awarded upon successfully completing all six modules.
-Each module includes culinary theory instruction as well as culinary food preparation and culinary computer labs.
+Each module includes culinary theory instruction as well as culinary computer labs.

-Preregistration is required.
+Orientation and Enrollment Preregistration is required.
 For additional information about the program and pre-registration call the West City Campus Student Services office, 619-388-1873.